Link light rail: Rolling stock

 As of 2025, the Link light rail system uses a total of 226 low-floor and accessible light rail vehicles: 218 for the 1 Line and 2 Line; and 8 for the T Line.
 The 1 Line and 2 Line fleet comprises two models, the Series 1 by Kinkisharyo–Mitsui and the Series 2 by Siemens Mobility, that are both 95 ft long with a pair of operator cabs and an articulated center.
 Both models are able to run in four-car consists but do not have cross-compatibility.
 All Link vehicles allow for level boarding and feature accessible seating areas that can be folded up for wheelchair users.
 Digital signs with maps were added to trains beginning with the rollout of the Series 2 and subsequent refurbishing of the Series 1 vehicles.

-The Series 1 fleet of 62 cars, manufactured by Kinkisharyo–Mitsui in Osaka and assembled in Everett, was divided into three orders delivered from November 2006 to 2011; the original contract was signed in 2003 with each unit was valued at $4.2 million in 2014 dollars.
+The Series 1 fleet of 62 cars, manufactured by Kinkisharyo–Mitsui in Osaka and assembled in Everett, was delivered from 2006 to 2011.
 Each Series 1 car has 74 seats arranged primarily in transverse pairs as well as four areas with longitudinal folding seats also designated for use by wheelchairs and strollers.
 The listed capacity is 194 passengers during normal loads, with a maximum "crush load" of 252 people.
 The layout is 70 percent low floor, at a height of 14 in above the rails, with raised sections at each end above a set of stairs.
 The cars have four doors on each side and a hanging bicycle hook above each of the luggage storage areas between the articulated sections.
 The trains have a top speed of 58 mph, but typically operate at 35 mph on surface sections and 55 mph on elevated and tunneled sections.